 Rewilding allows a return to the natural rhythms of nature and creates biodiverse habitats for all life to thrive in.
 The practice can be applied to all land, sea, and oceans.

 Industrial farming practices can severely deplete the ecosystem and biodiversity.
 Manufacturing and mining create waste that pollutes the landscape and waterways.

-Rewilding can help reverse this damage because it allows the area to recover and heal.
-Reintroducing native flora and fauna gives the area the kick start it needs to flourish.
+Rewilding can help reverse this damage by allowing the area to recover and heal.
+Reintroducing native flora and fauna gives the room the kick-start to flourish.
 Ceasing human activity there will stop it from becoming further damaged.

-Once the area starts recovering, the emerging ecosystem will restore balance and regulate the environment as well as increasing carbon absorption, thus fighting climate change.
+Once the area starts recovering, the emerging ecosystem will restore balance, regulate the environment, and increase carbon absorption, thus fighting climate change.

 How is Rewilding Used in the Fashion Industry?

 Ecological clothing is created using organically grown natural materials.
 The manufacturers use processes that require fewer resources, including less water.
 The result is solid and durable clothing.
 Ethical dress brands also don't design clothes that jump on trends.
 Instead, they focus on timeless pieces that can be worn for decades without going out of style.

 Through the use of eco-friendly and sustainable resources, there is far less environmental damage.
 Because the clothes are designed to last long-term, it significantly reduces the amount of waste going to landfills.